mbari-org/vars-query-vue/docs/doc_getting_started.md

 # Getting Started

 ## *Query Configuration*
-The VARS Query is a web-based application found here: <https://m3.shore.mbari.org/query/>
+The VARS Query is a web-based application found here: [VARS Query](https://mww.mbari.org/itd/video/query/varsquery.html_)

 Click on the “Configuration” tab in the top header.
 When selected, the text will turn white.